-- monetary payment, or - payment by cheque, telegraphic transfer of funds or inter-company loan account charges.
+- monetary payment,

+- payment by cheque,

+- telegraphic and bank-to-bank transfer of funds,

+- inter-company loan account charges.

 In particular, debt-for-equity swaps and non-monetary settlements of inter-company loan accounts will be taken to be non-monetary consideration.